-UCONN 2000 Phase III, as amended, provides for an additional \$3,345,900,000 of funding with GO-DSC bonds.
-Of this amount, as of December 31, 2022, \$3,182,200,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$340,200,000 is unissued.
+UCONN 2000 Phase III, as amended, provides for an additional \$3,333,900,000 of funding with GO-DSC bonds.
+Of this amount, as of June 30, 2023, \$3,182,200,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$340,200,000 is unissued.
+The total authorization does not include the Thirtieth Supplemental Indenture which is pending the Governor's approval as of June 30.

-During Fiscal Year 2023, the University tentatively plans to issue new money GO-DSC Bonds, and if conditions warrant a possible GO-DSC refunding bond issue.
-On June 29, 2022 UConn's Board of Trustees approved a Fiscal Year 2023 capital budget of \$230 million that includes \$125.1 million of GO-DSC bond funds.
+During Fiscal Year 2024, the University tentatively plans to issue new money GO-DSC Bonds, and if conditions warrant a possible GO-DSC refunding bond issue.
+On June 28, 2023, UConn's Board of Trustees approved a Fiscal Year 2024 capital budget of \$315.0 million that includes \$84.7 million of GO-DSC bond funds.
 In future Fiscal Years, the University may issue additional new money GO-DSC bonds as well as refund certain GO-DSC bonds to provide debt service savings to the program, should conditions warrant.

-During Fiscal Year 2018 the Board of Trustees and the Office of the Governor approved the Special Obligation Student Fee Revenue Bonds Fifth Supplemental Indenture which authorized \$185,000,000 for the UCONN 2000 Project "Intramural, Recreational and Intercollegiate Facilities" ("IRIF").
-Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus and the remainder to stadia and infrastructure), and \$33,000,000 remains unissued as of December 31, 2022.
-Accordingly, the University could issue bonds with this remaining authorization in the future providing that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Master Indenture.
-Additionally, on November 15, 2022 the University refunded the outstanding SO-SFR 2012 Refunding Series A bonds to provide debt service savings.
+Also included in the Fiscal Year 2024 capital budget, the Board of Trustees approved the Special Obligation Student Fee Revenue Bonds Sixth Supplemental Indenture, authorizing \$100,000,000 for the UCONN 2000 Project "Residential Life Facilities".
+The Sixth Supplemental Indenture is pending the Governor's approval as of June 30.
+Accordingly, the University may issue additional SO-SFR new money bonds at a future date, provided that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Master Indenture.
+Additionally, the University may refund certain SO-SFR bonds to provide debt service savings to the program, should conditions warrant.